-- 1. Participation, engagement and co-production, in partnership with children, young people, parents and carers, will ensure that needs are met and outcomes are improved. - 2.
-Inclusion will remove the barriers that create undue effort and separation, and enable everyone to participate equally, confidently and independently in everyday activities. - 3.
-Clear governance and accountability will eliminate the variation and fragmentation in commissioning practice. - 4.
+- 1. Participation, engagement and co-production, in partnership with children, young people, parents and carers, will ensure that needs are met and outcomes are improved. - enable everyone to participate equally, confidently and independently in everyday activities. - Clear governance and accountability will eliminate the variation and fragmentation in commissioning practice. - 4.
 Robust self-evaluation, which is open and transparent, will inform future work and enable the partnership to continuously improve. - The implementing cycle of Assess, Plan, Do and Review will lead to consistency and longevity. - 6.
 A graduated response model will ensure appropriate services are in place to meet the population need, reduce bureaucracy and offer support quickly, regardless of diagnosis. - 7.
 All partners' services will be person centred, needs led and seamless. - 8.
 Holistic assessments and planning will lead to better experiences, outcomes and use of resources.